How to knit squares for a blanket

 Colour and Pattern: The color and pattern you choose can greatly affect the overall look of your blanket.
 Think about the theme or color scheme you want to achieve.
 Solid colors can create a classic and timeless look, while variegated yarns add depth and visual interest.
 Make sure to consider how the colors will look together when the squares are joined.

-See also How to install a gas cooker
+See also How to check if a car is registered disabled

 Budget and Availability: Yarn prices can vary greatly depending on the fiber content and brand.
 Set a budget before shopping to avoid overspending.
 Also, make sure the yarn you choose is readily available in enough quantities to complete your project.
 Nothing is worse than not being able to find more yarn to finish your beautiful blanket!